anp8729/Nifi_AutoDeploymentScript/README.md

 # Nifi
 AutoDeploymentScript:

 This powerShell script lets you deploy nifi data flows into various environment.
 It uses Nifi-Registry and Nifi-Toolkit to deploy the flows.
+If deployment fails for any reason, script has smtp setup to send emails.
+One needs to add the setup parameters for it in the script.

 <b>#DESCRIPTION :</b>